harshitsidhwa/corporate-car-pool-dev/README.md

 * Change the mongodb server uri in the properties file

 This is the backend source only.
+Its a good start for beigners who wants to lay hands in Java Sprint Boot.
 For UI Source please visit below link: https://github.com/abhishekkovuri25/car-pool-UI